Microscopic Theory of a Fluctuation-Induced Dynamical Crossover in Supercooled Liquids

 where $\sigma \propto \varepsilon$ is known as the separation parameter.
-A complete derivation is provided in the companion paper \cite{companionpaper}.
 The squared-gradient term in Eq.~\eqref{eq:kinetic_SBR} naturally emerges from the spectrum of the operator $\mathcal{M}_{\boldsymbol{q}}(\boldsymbol{k}, \boldsymbol{p})$ in the asymptotic analysis \cite{biroli2006inhomogeneous}.
 Importantly, the coefficients $\Gamma, \lambda$ and the noise variance $\Delta\sigma^2$ can be calculated from the pair structure; explicit expressions are provided in the companion paper \cite{companionpaper}.
 We have computed these constants for the paradigmatic hard-sphere system in the Percus-Yevick approximation, and report $\lambda = 0.735$, $\Gamma = 0.0708$ and $\Delta\sigma^2 = 0.0045$.
 Remarkably, we recognize in Eq.~\eqref{eq:kinetic_SBR} the stochastic-beta relaxation (SBR) equation, a beyond-mean-field effective theory of glassy dynamics derived using either a combination of replica and supersymmetric field-theoretic techniques \cite{rizzo2014long, rizzo2016dynamical} or from an expansion around a mean-field kinetically constrained model \cite{rizzo2020solvable}.

 Physically, the correlation function $g_s(\boldsymbol{x},t)$ encodes mesoscopic spatio-temporal fluctuations of the van Hove function.
-Crucially, the presence of quenched disorder in Eq.~\eqref{eq:kinetic_SBR} destabilizes the mean-field ideal glass phase predicted by conventional MCT, whereby the long-time fluctuations $\lim_{t\to\infty}\llbracket g_u(\boldsymbol{x},t)\rrbracket$ diverge to $-\infty$, indicating a systematic departure from the plateau and the onset of structural relaxation \cite{rizzo2015qualitative}.
+Crucially, the presence of quenched disorder in Eq.~\eqref{eq:kinetic_SBR} destabilizes the mean-field ideal glass phase predicted by conventional MCT, whereby the long-time fluctuations $\lim_{t\to\infty}\llbracket g_s(\boldsymbol{x},t)\rrbracket$ diverge to $-\infty$, indicating a systematic departure from the plateau and the onset of structural relaxation \cite{rizzo2015qualitative}.

-\emph{Discussion} --- By resumming the leading divergences around the mode-coupling transition, we demonstrate that the mean-field dynamical transition is destabilized: the system remains ergodic at all finite densities (or temperatures).
-This disappearance results solely from the inclusion of critical fluctuations.
-In particular, so-called activated events \cite{rusciano2025low} and dynamic facilitation \cite{scalliet2022thirty}, while essential to structural relaxation in the $\alpha$-regime at deep supercooling, are not needed to rationalize the absence of dynamical arrest.
+\emph{Discussion}\textemdash{}We have provided a microscopic characterization of the glass crossover in supercooled liquids.
+Our central finding is that the disappearance of the mean-field transition results solely from the inclusion of critical fluctuations: so-called activated events \cite{rusciano2025low} and dynamic facilitation \cite{scalliet2022thirty} are not needed to rationalize the absence of dynamical arrest.